nekoserv-repository/tofu/lxc/template/REAME.md

 # how to use
-rm -rf plan .terraform* terraform.tf* tofu init ansible-playbook -e @secrets.enc --ask-vault-pass ansible.yaml
+rm -rf .terraform* terraform.tf* tofu init tofu apply --auto-approve

 ## how to upgrade
 sed -i -e "s/3.19/3.20/g" /etc/apk/repositories